tinymce/tinymce-docs/release-notes/technology-preview.md

 TinyMCE 5.0 offers an easy to navigate configurable less cumbersome user interface.
 The user interface logic has been changed entirely in TinyMCE 5.0.

-TinyMCE 5.0 has an ARIA [WCAG 2.1 standards](https://www.w3.org/WAI/standards-guidelines/wcag/) compliant user interface in order to make the user interface controls and dynamic content more accessible.
-In TinyMCE 5.0, more complex controls or dialogs need to be written in the new API style while keeping the more straightforward methods of adding buttons and windows the same.
+TinyMCE 5.0 has an ARIA [WCAG 2.1 standards](https://www.w3.org/WAI/standards-guidelines/wcag/) compliant user interface to make the user interface controls and dynamic content more accessible.
+In TinyMCE 5.0, more complex controls or dialogs can be written in the new API style while keeping the more straightforward methods of adding buttons and windows the same.

 ## Specifications